diofant/diofant/docs/modules/polys/wester.rst

 Simple univariate polynomial factorization
 ------------------------------------------

-To obtain a factorization of a polynomial use :func:`~sympy.polys.polytools.factor` function.
+To obtain a factorization of a polynomial use :func:`~diofant.polys.polytools.factor` function.
-By default :func:`~sympy.polys.polytools.factor` returns the result in unevaluated form, so the content of the input polynomial is left unexpanded, as in the following example::
+By default :func:`~diofant.polys.polytools.factor` returns the result in unevaluated form, so the content of the input polynomial is left unexpanded, as in the following example::

     >>> factor(6*x - 10)
     2⋅(3⋅x - 5)

-To achieve the same effect in a more systematic way use :func:`~sympy.polys.polytools.primitive` function, which returns the content and the primitive part of the input polynomial::
+To achieve the same effect in a more systematic way use :func:`~diofant.polys.polytools.primitive` function, which returns the content and the primitive part of the input polynomial::